Wonik-Studios/HashAxe/README.md

 Start by downloading a binary for your platform from [releases](https://github.com/Wonik-Studios/HashAxe/releases) and extracting it.

-*Windows*:
+**Windows**:
 On Windows, it's preffered that you extract it to a directory in C:/ to prevent it from being tampered with.

-*Linux*:
+To be able to use `hashaxe` as a command, you'll need to add the folder where the HashAxe executable is located to your Path enviornment variable.

+Search up "Enviornment variables" in Windows search and open "Edit enviornment variables for your account".
+Select "Path" in your list and click "Edit..".
+Press "New" to add a new entry.
+Insert in the path to the folder containing the HashAxe executable, and press OK.
+You can then close that app.

+HashAxe is now installed.

+**Linux**:
  Open a terminal in the extracted directory.
 Give the binary executable access by running `sudo chmod +x HashAxe` in the current directory.

  To make the executable a commad, move the binary to `/usr/bin/` by running `mv HashAxe /usr/bin/hashaxe`.

+ HashAxe is now installed.

+ **After Installing:**
  Verify that the HashAxe verison is installed correctly by running `hashaxe --version` in a terminal.

 ## Compiling From Source